WTTJ/welcome-bits/README.md

 We are currently 14 developers in the engineering team itself, which is part of a bigger team called (what a surprise) "the tech team" where there are also product, data, design and QA people.

 There are unfortunately only men right now in the engineering team, but as diversity is a value dear to our heart, our tech recruiter Xavier is working hard to hire women.
-If you are a woman who code, please check <a href="https://www.welcometothejungle.com/fr/companies/wttj/jobs">our current opened positions</a> and apply if you are interested!
+If you are a woman who codes, please check <a href="https://www.welcometothejungle.com/fr/companies/wttj/jobs">our current opened positions</a> and apply if you are interested!

 The company is based in Paris, France, but 65% of us are working in full remote mode, which means that some of us can code while enjoying a beautiful view on the mountains or the ocean.